Sleepypiggi/Exam_Notes/docs/3_PREDICTIVE_ANALYTICS/1_ASA_PA/0_OVERVIEW.md

 ### **Feature Generation**

 Feature generation & selection is important is because it is not realistic to use ALL the variables available to make the prediction.
+It is important to transform the original variables into a **more useful form** that will allow the model to **pick up the information more effectively**.
 Following the principle of parsimony, if there exists an otherwise equally capable model, the **simpler model** (with fewer inputs) should be used (Occam's Razor).

 **Numeric Variables**: